Web Shop - Where do you ship from?

 - Take a flash light and hold it close to your eyes (preferably hold it right in front of your nose, as if you are Pinocchio).
 Shine the flash light on the reflector, which should be at least 10 feet away.
 If it is dark enough (like dusk or darker) you will see the reflector turning bright white.

-Product - What is the backside of the reflector like?
+Product - What is the back of the reflector like?

 The funflector tags have the same effective 3M Scotchlite material on the back as on the front.
 When the reflectors dangle, they reflect equally well from both sides.

-The funflector wrap has a suede like backside to make it more comfortable on bare wrists and ankles.
+The funflector wrap has a suede like back to make it more comfortable on bare wrists and ankles.
 It also keeps it from sliding when wrapped around a sleeve or pant leg.

 Product - Why don’t you use a stronger chain?

 The chains are intentionally not too strong.
 In case you get stuck, the chain is supposed to break before you get hurt or your jacket is ripped.
 After all, a reflector is cheaper to replace than a torn jacket or backpack zipper.